DMLen/game-of-pyg/README.md

 # game-of-pyg
 *Pronounced "Game of Pig"*

-A command-line Python implementation of the dice game Pig, also known as Greedy Pig. ( https://en.wikipedia.org/wiki/Pig_(dice_game) )
+A command-line Python implementation of the dice game Pig, also known as Greedy Pig as described on [Wikipedia](https://en.wikipedia.org/wiki/Pig_(dice_game)).
-Inspired after seeing the video by the wonderful youtube channel Numberphile ( https://www.youtube.com/watch?v=ULhRLGzoXQ0 )
+Inspired after seeing the [video on the topic](https://www.youtube.com/watch?v=ULhRLGzoXQ0) by the wonderful youtube channel Numberphile.

-##Basic Rules:
+## Basic Rules
 *From Wikipedia*

 Each turn, a player repeatedly rolls a die until either a 1 is rolled or the player decides to "hold":